unitystation/unitystation/PULL_REQUEST_TEMPLATE.md

 ### Purpose
-_Describe the problem the PR fixes or the feature it introduces_
+_Describe the problem the PR fixes or the feature it introduces_ _Don't forget to use the # to select issues and auto close them on merge_

 ### Approach
 _explain how you fixed the issue or added the feature and if it is a permanent fix or a crude temporary patch_